anjumons/Assignment/README.md

 # Assignment
-An Angular application without using any external libraries for styling elements.
+An Angular application without using any external libraries for styling elements likes sliders , dropdown, color themes.